cchjimmy/MuzicVisualizer/README.md

 * Only one visualization configuration available
 * Unable to control the increase in velocity of particles
 * Only one particle shape (square)
-* Unable to alter background and frequency graph colors
+* Unable to alter background, particles, waveform graph and frequency graph colors

 ![Visualizer](https://github.com/cchjimmy/MuzicVisualizer/blob/master/visualizer.png)